jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 Processes might need to communicate with each other for the following reasons.

-- Information Sharing - Several processes may need to access to the same file.
+- Information Sharing - Several processes may need to access the same file.
 - Computation speedup - A problem can be solved faster if it can be broken down into sub-tasks to be solved concurrently (especially when multiple processors are involved).
-- Modularity - It may be easier to separate a complex task into separate subtasks rather than having many processes run the complex task.
+- Modularity - It may be easier to separate a complex task into separate subtasks than having many processes run the complex task.
 - Convenience - A user can run several programs at the same time to perform some task.

 There are two main types of communication that processes use to cooperate: Shared Memory systems or Message Passing systems.

 We won't go over the communication types as it is not extremely common for developers to use them.
-However, if you ever come across a situation where it could be helpful, it is important to know that they exist.
+However, if you ever come across a situation where it could be helpful, it is essential to know that they exist.
 This [article](https://www.geeksforgeeks.org/inter-process-communication-ipc/){:target="_blank"} covers interprocess communication in detail if you are interested.

 # References